timofeysie/ruff-hashbrown/www/src/app/content/home/react/chat.md

       }),
       createToolWithArgs({
         name: 'controlLight',
-        description:
-          'Control the light.
+        description: 'Control the light.
 Brightness is a number between 0 and 100.',
         schema: s.object('Control light input', {
           lightId: s.string('The id of the light'),
-          brightness: s.number(
-            'The brightness of the light, between 0 and 100', ),
+          brightness: s.number('The brightness of the light, between 0 and 100'), }),
-        }),
         handler: (input) => {
           useSmartHomeStore.getState().updateLight(input.lightId, {